richellejoychia/DSI_capstone_project/README.md

 ## **Background**

 The time and effort involved in planning a vacation sometimes go unaccounted for as there are way too many information online to sieve through.
 Hence, the goal of this project is to build a recommender system that would evaluate the overwhelming number of POIs and provide personalized recommendations to users based on their preferences.
-A content-based recommendation system is proposed, one that uses information about the user's preferences and POIs to calculates a degree of similarity between them.
+A content-based recommendation system is proposed, one that uses information about the user's preferences and POIs to calculate a degree of similarity between them.
 In other words, it selects POIs, which have highest similarity with the user's preferences, to recommend to users.

 ## **Problem statement**